cofob/autogenlib/README.md

 - **Progressive Enhancement**: Add new functionality to existing modules seamlessly
 - **Persistent Storage**: Generated code is cached for future use
 - **Full Codebase Context**: LLM can see all previously generated modules for better consistency
+- **Caller Code Analysis**: The LLM analyzes the actual code that's importing the module to better understand the context and requirements
+- **Automatic Exception Handling**: All exceptions are sent to LLM to provide clear explanation and fixes for errors.

 ## Installation